tytydraco/yessleep/out/Ever_since_I_got_back_from_the_Hospital_a_new_door_Appeared_in_my_Apartment.md

 And my fathers voice replied.

 “Your mom wanted me to remind you you’re grounded before I leave for work, but instead I'll just remind you to take out the trash before I get home.
-I guess its my fault you’re a disobedient fuck up, my gear of becoming my own father poisoned my efforts in raising you.
+I guess its my fault you’re a disobedient fuck up, my fear of becoming my own father poisoned my efforts in raising you.
 But I couldn’t trust myself, if I could hurt the people I love the most, even as a punishment, what would that make me?”

 I felt a turning in my stomach as he talked at me, words my father had never spoken.
 But about things that sowed doubt into my image of the man he was, things that I almost feared were true.